Typical A-level offer

 93% of our graduates were in work or further study within 6 months, in line with the figure for Physical Science graduates nationally, also 93% (HESA 2018*)

 Why study Mathematics and Physics at Aberystwyth?

-The Department of Mathematics maintained its position as one of the best departments in Wales in the most recent Research Excellence Framework (REF2014).
-The department returned almost 90% of our staff, the highest proportion of any Welsh mathematics department.
-Results show that 1 in 8 of our research outputs are world leading, and more than 60% are either world leading or internationally excellent.
-All of our research and the impact it has outside universities, was judged to be of international standard.
+- The Department of Mathematics maintained its position as one of the best departments in Wales in the most recent Research Excellence Framework (REF2014).
+All of our research and the impact it has outside universities, was judged to be of international standard

-The Department of Mathematics and Physics is at the forefront of Welsh-medium provision in these subjects at higher education level in Wales.
-Details of Welsh language modules in mathematics and physics may be obtained from the Department.
+- The Departments of Mathematics and Physics are at the forefront of Welsh-medium provision in these subjects at higher education level in Wales.
+Check out the module tab for more information

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 - Laboratory Techniques for Experimental Physics (10 Credits) *

 * Also available partially or entirely through the medium of Welsh